ellisztamas/faps/docs/tutorials/03_paternity_arrays.rst

 Paternity arrays are the what sibship clustering is built on in FAPS.
-They contain information about the probability that each candidate male is the father of each individual offspring.
+They contain information about the probability that each candidate male is the father of each individual offspring - this is what the FAPS paper refers to as matrix **G**.
 This information is stored in a ``paternityArray`` object, along with other related information.
 A ``paternityArray`` can either be imported directly, or created from genotype data.